Blog

 This post compares a Will to a Living Trust, explains the purpose of each one, and why they are both important components of a good estate plan.

-How to Avoid Probate of Your Estate Assets by Placing Them in a Living Trust
+Avoid Probate of Your Estate by Placing Your Assets in a Living Trust

-(0) How to Avoid Probate of Your Estate Assets by Placing Them in a Living Trust
+(0) Avoid Probate of Your Estate by Placing Your Assets in a Living Trust

 A major concern that many people have when drawing up their estate plan is how to reduce the costs that their estate or their beneficiaries will have to pay.
 We all want our loved ones to reap the full benefit of our estate assets without being burdened by a pile of fees and costs being assessed against those assets.
 If you are a resident of the USA, you have the option of placing your assets into a living trust as a means to avoid having all of your estate run through probate, and thereby eliminating probate fees.